MOM’s Ingredient Standards Overview

 *Taken from The NON-GMO project website

 If one of these ingredients is in a potential new product, and it is not certified organic, we ask the company to confirm it is not a GMO.
 If they cannot provide confirmation, MOM’s will not consider the product.

 Palm Oil & Palm Oil Derivatives

 The conventional palm oil industry results in widespread loss of rainforests, which contributes to climate change and pollution.
-Approximately 15% of global carbon pollution comes from deforestation – more than the emissions produced from all the cars, buses, trains and airplanes in the world.
-Palm can be sourced sustainably and MOM’s chooses to give preference to products that contain “Identity Preserved”, “Segregated” and/or “Mass Balance” palm/palm derivatives certified by the Roundtable on Sustainable Palm (RSPO).
+Up to 15% of global carbon pollution comes from deforestation – more than the emissions produced from all the cars, buses, trains and airplanes in the world.
+Palm can be sourced sustainably and MOM’s chooses to give preference to products that contain palm/palm derivatives certified by the Roundtable on Sustainable Palm (RSPO) as “Identity Preserved”, “Segregated” and/or “Mass Balance”, or from companies that have internal fair labor and sustainability practices.
 RSPO member company products do not automatically qualify.
-Additionally, MOM’s will not consider new items that contain RSPO “Book & Claim” palm/palm derivatives.

 If the product contains palm/palm derivatives, please fill out our Palm Oil Supplier Agreement.